TritonDataCenter/sdc-napi/README.md

 - Check the TODOs in each of the test files as you modify them - you may have completed one of them while making your changes (or could easily add one of them).

+## Bulk Data Generation

+There are a series of scripts and C programs in the `tools/data` directory.
+They may be used to generate any kind of action necessary.
+To prepare the tools for use, run gmake inside of the directory and copy the resulting contents of the `tools/data/proto` to a directory on a head node.